-"Consent" - Georgia law has yet to clearly define "consent" in the context of sexual activity.
+- Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Fondling: The touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - Stalking" Occurs, in relevant part, when a person follows, places under surveillance or contacts another person (i.e. the victim) at or about any public or private property occupied by the victim other than the residence of the person without the consent of the victim for the purpose of harassing and intimidating the victim.
+Harassment and intimidation is a knowing and willful course of conduct directed at a specific person which causes emotional distress by placing such person in reasonable fear for such person's safety or the safety of a member of his or her immediate family, by establishing a pattern of harassing and intimidating behavior, and which serves no legitimate purpose.
+Examples of contacting another person include, but are not limited to, communicating in person, by telephone, by mail, by broadcast, by computer or computer network, or by any other electronic device. - "Consent" Georgia law has yet to clearly define "consent" in the context of sexual activity.
 However, consent can generally be defined as clear, unambiguous, and voluntary agreement between participants to engage in specific sexual activity.
 Consent is active, not passive, and is given by clear actions or words.
 Consent may not be inferred from silence, passivity, or lack of active resistance alone.
-A current or previous dating or sexual activity does not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
+A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Being intoxicated does not diminish one's responsibility to obtain consent.
 In some situations, an individual may be deemed incapable of consenting to sexual activity because of circumstances or the behavior of another, or due to their age.
 Examples of such situations include, but are not limited to, incompetence, impairment from alcohol and/or other drugs, fear, unconsciousness, intimidation, coercion, confinement, isolation, or mental or physical impairment.